tbela99/gzip/README.md

 * Merge css files (this process @import directive)
 * Do not process css files that match a pattern
 * Remove css files that match a pattern
+* Ignore css files that match a pattern
 * Load css files in a non blocking way

 # Critical CSS Path